 Claim management.
 This is yet another lengthy process requiring vigilant attention and concentration, which are not always there due to the human factor.
 With the unbiased RPA, claim management runs seamlessly and the human factor is eliminated.

-RPA is a powerful technology that can be used for automating various healthcare workflows, from onboarding and first-appointment scheduling to the payment.
+RPA is a powerful technology that can be used for automating various healthcare workflows, from onboarding and first-appointment scheduling to payment.
+It also plays a vital role in pharmacy automation, helping doctors and pharmacists monitor patients’ treatment cycle.
 According to ResearchAndMarkets’ RPA in Healthcare – Global Forecast by 2025, RPA in healthcare will grow at a CAGR of 20%.

 While the technology is promising, before deployment you’ll still need to get prepared to prevent potential issues.
 Some RPA deployments end up being inefficient, and the key reason for this is a hectic implementation without due research and the outline of the problems to solve.
 Besides, successful RPA implementation requires advanced staff training, detailed use cases, and the analysis of the most suitable solutions on the market, including the option of custom development.
 Evidently, rushing is not the best strategy here.
 It’s better to take time and make grounded decisions in cooperation with key stakeholders and technical specialists.